civol/HDLRuby/README.md

    end
 ```

-The use of `goto` makes the design of FSM shorter for a majority of the cases, be sometimes, a finer control is required.
-For that purpose, it is also possible to configure the FSM in `static` mode where the `next_state` statement indicates implicitly the next state.
-Putting in static mode is done by passing `:static` as an argument when declaring the FSM.
-For example, the following FSM uses `next_state` to specify explicitly the next states depending on some condition signals `cond0` and `cond1`:
+__Static FSM Mode__

+While `goto` simplifies FSM design in most cases, sometimes finer control is needed.
+You can configure the FSM in `:static` mode, where transitions are explicitly defined using `next_state` statements.

+To enable static mode, use `:static` as the FSM's execution mode:

 ```ruby
 fsm(clk.posedge,rst,:static)